0

 Gift Wrapping Idea #3 Dollar and Thrift Store Ornaments and Candy

-This blog is not meant to be a great, big, giant ad for the Dollar Store (or $1.25 around here), but you can get a lot of mileage in making your wrapping beautiful at these establishments.
-At this time of year, Dollar Stores have great ornaments, like snowflakes (3/$1.25) and metal bells (6/$1.25).
-You can add these ornaments to your packages and really spruce them up.
-The other inexpensive thing that really brightens your boxes is seasonal candy.
-Be it Hanukkah gelt or candy canes, these sweet treats bring joy to the receiver and are an extra little gift as well.
+This blog is not meant to be a great, big, giant ad for the Dollar Tree (or The $1.25 Tree around here), but you can get a lot of mileage in making your wrapping beautiful at these establishments.
+At this time of year, Dollar Tree has Holiday Decorations at Dollar Tree“>ornaments to your packages and really spruce them up.
+This year I am using all cream-toned items, like owls and stars that they have in abundance.
+Instead of brown paper, I ordered blue craft paper from Amazon.
+I’m going for a little Tiffany box feel.
+LOL.

 Use candy when gift wrapping